zenoss/ZenPacks.zenoss.ZenPackLib/docs/command-line-reference.rst

 .. _zenpacklib-dump_templates:

 **************
-dump_templates
+dump-templates
 **************

-The *--dump-templates* command is designed to export monitoring templates already loaded into your Zenoss instance and associated with a ZenPack.
+The *---dump-templates* switch is designed to export monitoring templates already loaded into your Zenoss instance and associated with a ZenPack.
 It will export them to the YAML format required for `zenpack.yaml`.
 It is up to you to merge that YAML with your existing `zenpack.yaml`. file.